Hospitality, Resort and Tourism Management

 - The E. Craig Wall Sr. College of Business is accredited by AACSB International, the premier accrediting body for business colleges.

-- The Myrtle Beach area is one of the top tourist destinations on the east coast.
+- For students eligible to work in the U.S., there are locally available internships in the Myrtle Beach area -- one of the top tourist destinations on the U.S. east coast.

 Beyond the Classroom: